Mateo-Luzi/TheAmazingPlatformMan/README.md

 * switch platform ammunition: 1, 2, 3
 * pause: escape

 The controls arent configurable by the user at the moment.
-Sorry about that.
+Sorry about that..